tkreyche/I75W-Raymarine-Autopilot/README.md

 * The I75W Display allows sailors to get immediate visual feedback from their Tillerpilot when controlling it using the ST wireless module.
 NautiControl has a mobile phone UI, but I can't manage that singlehanded in typical sailing conditions.

 ### What the Display Shows
 The display emulates what is shown on the Tillerpilot screen, and only supports the two primary modes: Standby and Auto.
+It's just a text display, not graphics or gauges.

 __Standby Mode:__
 * The top line show "C" (for compass) and the magnetic compass heading.
 Raymarine calls this "the boat’s current compass heading."
 Signal K calls this navigation.headingMagnetic.
 The value is dependent on Tillerpilot calibration and will probably differ from magnetic heading sent from other instruments.